 - Totally Radical: The teens in this show use phrases such as "super pimp", "mack daddy", "hella gnarly", "homeslice", etc., although it appears to be mostly ironic in nature.

 - Trademark Favorite Food: Mr. Reyes really likes his Hot Pockets.
 Brooke has Pinkberry frozen yogurts, while Michael relies on sushi and slushies for a perfect lunch.

-- Almost as awesome as the above, the Tear Jerker finale to Act 1, "Loser, Geek, Whatever" has Jeremy's self-loathing, miserable life, and inability to trust himself culminate in him accepting the Squip's control no matter the cost, citing the fact that he's "earned the right to be selfish".
+- The finale to Act 1, "Loser, Geek, Whatever" has Jeremy's self-loathing, miserable life, and inability to trust himself culminate in him accepting the Squip's control no matter the cost, citing the fact that he's "earned the right to be selfish".
 During "The Play", a heroic-sounding instrumental reprise plays when he throws off the Squip's manipulation and frees a brainwashed Christine from its clutches with the last of the Mountain Dew Red, selflessly sacrificing himself in the process.

 - "Voices in My Head" has a brief reprise of "A Guy That I'd Kinda Be Into" except this time, Christine and Jeremy get together, and finishes off with a celebratory, rather than longing, reprise of "More Than Survive" and the instrumental part of "The Squip Song", as Jeremy heals and comes to finally trust himself.
 The writer has pointed out that the tempo is slowed to more relaxed, less aggressive pace than in the opening number to show how far everyone's come from their adversarial positions to others and themselves at the beginning of the show.